DenverArtMuseum/mayer-2023/content/pope.md

 {% figure 'pope-fig-16' %}

 With a career at the Art Institute lasting thirty-five years, Townsend had a profound impact on the museum, including organizing two major permanent collection reinstallations and six special exhibitions.
-At the outset, Townsend refined the collection by deaccessioning lesser quality and redundant material, including Oceanic works that had never been actively acquired.[^44] He then reinstalled the collection within three adjacent, yet separate, galleries that underscored the newly defined collecting areas: arts of Africa, the Ancient Americas, and Indigenous North American Indian (fig. 16).
+At the outset, Townsend refined the collection by deaccessioning lesser quality and redundant material, including Oceanic works that had never been actively acquired.[^44] He then reinstalled the collection within three adjacent, yet separate, galleries that underscored the newly defined collecting areas: arts of Africa, the ancient Americas, and Indigenous North American Indian (fig. 16).
 Recognizing the advancements of academic fields of study and the need for specialized training, a separate curatorial position was established to oversee African arts in 1987.[^45]

 {% figure 'pope-fig-17', 'is-pulled-left' %}